 Can you tell me more about specific exhibits?

 Your students will find the Museum highly experiential and interactive.
 These fascinating stories are brought to life through one of-a-kind artifacts, touch screens and unique ways to engage with law enforcement and organized crime tools.
 For example, your students can take part in FBI weapons training simulation.
 This is in addition to hundreds of unique and rare artifacts that will add considerable interest.
-A few of our most high profile artifacts include the barber chair where Albert Anastasia was murdered, more than 300 bricks from the wall in Chicago where the St. Valentine’s Day Massacre occurred, guns, weapons, customized jewelry, personal belongings of famous Mobsters and more.
+A few of our most high profile artifacts include more than 300 bricks from the wall in Chicago where the St. Valentine’s Day Massacre occurred, guns, weapons, customized jewelry, personal belongings of famous Mobsters and more.
 The tour of The Mob Museum will be one of the most talked about field trips your students will experience this year.

 How long will it take to tour the Museum?